• Skip to primary navigation

 Cuisine: American, Southern

-Keyword: jalapeno poppers, stuffed jalapenos, texas twinkies
+Keyword: jalapeno poppers, smoked jalapeno poppers, stuffed jalapenos, texas twinkies

 Servings: 10 servings